ppy/osu-wiki/news/2021/2021-09-11-new-featured-artist-avizura.md

 ![](https://assets.ppy.sh/artists/198/header.jpg)

 Setting sail from the *Newgrounds* music scene more than 10 years ago and docking in the osu! scene today, **Avizura** is a multi-faceted drum & bass producer, visual artist, and indie game developer hailing from the Netherlands.
-Their tunes harken back to the golden age of drum & bass on osu!, highlighted by an ultra popular beatmap of [*Lucky Star*](https://osu.ppy.sh/beatmapsets/130546) created by [Bearizm](https://osu.ppy.sh/users/3495259)!
+Their tunes harken back to the golden age of drum & bass on osu!, highlighted by an ultra popular beatmap of [*Lucky Star*](https://osu.ppy.sh/beatmapsets/130546) created by ::Bearizm::{ user-id=3495259 }!

 We've picked up **8** celestial tracks, all available for mapping from [**Avizura**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/198)!
 Each track also comes paired with a ~2:00 cut version designed specifically for mappers who have the attention span of a chicken nugget.